 Photo: Marie-Julie Maille / Armada Films/Why Not Productions

-Feel free to leave your comment about the Alt Film Guide article "Cannes 2010 Awards: OF GODS AND MEN Wins Ecumenical Prize" in the space below.
-Note: Different views and opinions are perfectly fine, but courtesy and respect are imperative.
-Abusive, bigoted, trollish, baseless (spreading rumors or misinformation), and inflammatory comments and/or remarks will be deleted, and such commenters may be banned.
+Important: Different views and opinions are perfectly fine, but courtesy and respect are imperative.
+Abusive, bigoted, baseless (spreading misinformation), and/or trollish/inflammatory comments will be blocked and offenders may be banned.